 Peter Willcocks joined the Policy Council in early 2015.
 Peter was an operations manager in the book trade.
 His extensive volunteering began as a driver/visitor in aged care under the guidance of his mother, a Red Cross coordinator in the late 1960s.
 He has been a volunteer/committee/board member for Polio Network Victoria, Polio Australia and Co-Convenor of the Bayside Polio Group.
 He is a consumer representative on the Clinical Leadership Group on Care of Older People in Hospital.
-Peter is interested in assistive technology, social conclusion and human rights.
+Peter is interested in assistive technology, social inclusion and human rights.

 Marion Lau has been a volunteer with COTA for over ten years.
 Marion’s background is as a management consultant where she focused on aged care, cross cultural/multicultural issues and small business.
 Marion has held a number of key voluntary positions: Deputy Chairperson of the Ethnic Communities Council, Director of Doutta Galla Aged Care Services, a member of the Royal Children’s Bioethics Development Board, an Australia Day Ambassador and a Community Representative Commissioner on Victoria’s Multicultural Commission.
 Marion’s interests are social justice, age and gender discrimination and a she has special passion for the health and welfare of older non English speaking Australians.

 Sheryl McHugh joined the Policy Council in 2013 and has had over 40 years experience both inside and outside the public sector.
 In Melbourne Sheryl worked for a number of Government departments including the Department of Health and in the mid 1990s moved to Central Gippsland Health Service followed by ten years working with rural communities on improving transport with the Transport Connections Program.
 Sheryl currently works with Wellington Shire Council in Gippsland in the Emergency Management Team responsible for the Municipal Heatwave Plan in addition to being the custodian of the register of vulnerable people in the municipality.
 She also is a mentor driver supporting disadvantaged youth attaining their 120 hours of driving practice.